 Figure \ref{fig:qual_eval} presents a qualitative comparison against all competing baselines.
+In addition to results obtained with FLUX Kontext (``Ours-Kontext''), we also include examples of LooseRoPE applied to Qwen-Image-Edit (``Ours-Qwen'') in this figure, showing that our approach extends beyond a single backbone and transfers to other RoPE-based image editing models.
+Unless stated otherwise, results of our method and its ablated versions throughout the paper are obtained using FLUX Kontext.
 The examples presented in this figure show that while competing methods often fall into either neglect (Nano Banana on top row) or suppression (SwapAnything on bottom row), our method manages to steer between these modes, achieving high quality coherent blends.
 Furthermore, it is evident that our method excels at preserving identity and placing the cropped objects in their assigned locations.
 Competing methods, while sometimes producing coherent blends, struggle with identity preservation (see the raised strawberry in NanoBanana on the second row from the top).